AgentD/diy-linux-guide/kernel.md

 ## Overview

-In this section, we will cross compile BusyBox, build a small initial ramdisk, cross compile the kernel and get all of this to run on the Raspberry Pi.
+In this section, we will cross compile BusyBox, build a small initial ramfs, cross compile the kernel and get all of this to run on the Raspberry Pi.

 Unless you have used the `download.sh` script from [the cross toolchain](crosscc.md),